 Harvard University Requirements: Here’s What You Need to Get into Harvard

-On top of stellar grades, Harvard expects is applicants to have:
+On top of stellar grades, Harvard university requirements include:

 - 4 years of a foreign language

 - 4 years of English (focused on classics and world literature)

-- at least 3 years History (one year each of American and European, with one year of some advanced history course)
+- at least 3 years of History (one year each of American and European, with one year of some advanced history course)

 - 4 years of Math

 - and 4 years of Science (one year each of Physics, Chem, and Biology, and one additional year of any of those three at an advanced level)

-Harvard also recommends students take coursework which regularly practices “expository prose” (5-paragraph essays or similar).
+Harvard also recommends students take coursework that regularly practices “expository prose” (5-paragraph essays or similar).

 Almost all students admitted to Harvard had a high school GPA of 3.75 or higher.
 However, as we previously discussed, GPA is not the most useful metric for colleges when comparing applicants.